AmigoDheena/php-invoice-generator/README.md

 - **Create Invoice:** Click "Create New Invoice", fill in details, add items, and save.
 - **Edit Invoice:** Click the edit icon next to any invoice in the dashboard.
 - **Export PDF:** Click the PDF icon to download a PDF version of any invoice.
 - **Manage Companies:** Add or edit your own company profiles under "Manage Companies".
+You can now add banking details for payment info.
 - **No Database:** All data is stored in `/data` as JSON files.
 You can back up or move your data easily.

 ## File Structure